chrisguest75/docker_examples/53_seccomp_and_apparmor/README.md

  /tmp/*/  - all directories directly in /tmp
  /tmp/**  - all files and directories underneath /tmp /tmp/**/ - all directories underneath /tmp

+sudo aa-status

+# if the docker container cannot be deleted you can remove the troublesome profiles
+sudo aa-remove-unknown
 ```

 You can use a test & edit loop like this.